-The aim of the NFED is to act as a unique independent information resource for equestrian and countryside enthusiasts from all disciplines in the New Forest, Hampshire, Dorset, Wiltshire, Sussex, Isle of Wight and surrounding areas and in such will remain unbiased on all issues.
-Articles published are not necessarily the views or opinions of the editor or assistants.
+The aim of the NFED is to act as a unique independent information resource for equestrian and countryside enthusiasts from all disciplines in the central southern area and in such will remain unbiased on all issues.
+Articles published are not necessarily the views or opinions of the editor.

 NFED - CK Art can accept no responsibility for mistakes or omissions on these pages.
 All submissions are published in good faith as received.
 NFED - CK Art cannot vouch for the quality, authenticity or accuracy of any articles, images, information, events, claims or services advertised or displayed on these pages.